-- The market suffers from a lack of available information and data present in other markets which discourages market stakeholders from lending and investing in the market. - There is a population of manufactured homes titled as chattel which could be titled as real property and enjoy the associated benefits that come from conventional financing.
+- It is complex with a wide range of housing and lending products.
+The market serves various income ranges for homebuyers and also has very specific geographic market differentiation. - Existing manufactured housing loan products have specific limitations and restrictions that impact borrower and property eligibility. - The market suffers from a lack of available information and data present in other markets which discourages market stakeholders from lending and investing in the market. - There is a population of manufactured homes titled as chattel that could be titled as real property and enjoy the associated benefits that come from conventional financing.

-- Use the information gathered through outreach and market research to identify appropriate product enhancements that when implemented will increase borrower and property eligibility and simplify loan requirements, resulting in the provision of increased liquidity to the market. - Employ a test and learn approach using negotiated variances to enhance Fannie Mae's manufactured housing loan products that will best serve the needs of very low-, low-, and moderate-income families, thus bringing greater liquidity to the market for these populations.
-Variance performance will help inform potential policy changes available to all approved lenders. - Publish and publicly distribute the information that it gathers and analyzes to bring clarity to the marketplace which supports additional liquidity to the market by providing factual information that may address misconceptions about manufactured housing loan performance, promoting Fannie Mae's presence in this market, and ultimately providing critical information to support and encourage capital sources to venture into lending and investing where they may not have done so previously. - Expand scope and availability of homebuyer education and financial counseling. - Focus activities in States which allow for the conversion of manufactured housing titled as chattel to real property so that borrowers can benefit from the protections and benefits of conventional financing.
+- Use the information gathered through outreach and market research to identify appropriate product enhancements that will increase borrower and property eligibility and simplify loan requirements, resulting in the provision of increased liquidity to the market. - Employ a test and learn approach using negotiated variances to enhance Fannie Mae's manufactured housing loan products that will best serve the needs of very low-, low-, and moderate-income families, thus bringing greater liquidity to the market for these populations.
+Variance performance will help inform potential policy changes available to all approved lenders. - Publish and publicly distribute the information that it gathers and analyzes to bring clarity to the marketplace, thus supporting additional liquidity to the market by providing factual information that may address misconceptions about manufactured housing loan performance, promoting Fannie Mae's presence in this market, and ultimately providing critical information to support and encourage capital sources to venture into lending and investing where they may not have done so previously. - Expand scope and availability of homebuyer education and financial counseling. - Focus activities in States which allow for the conversion of manufactured housing titled as chattel to real property so that borrowers can benefit from the protections and benefits of conventional financing.